-Both the status bar and the machine button can indicate machine status.
+The status bar can indicate machine status.
 The various status colors and their meanings are listed below.

 Silver - indicates that the machine is in a load-ready state.
 This is the only state from which you can load a design to the machine.
 This is also the only state in which multiple machines can be selected.